flood-io/element/packages/docs/versioned_docs/version-1.3/guides/script.md

 };
 ```

-### Which recovery method to use?
+### Which recovery method should you use

-Deciding on which recovery method to use depends on whether you want the recovery time measured separately from the step you were testing.
+The best recovery method to use depends on whether you want the recovery time measured separately from the step you were testing.

-Using `try/catch` will include the catch time in the total time because Element isn't aware of the time you're spending on this step.
+Using `try/catch` will include the catch time in the total step time.

-Using a recovery step will measure the time separately as "Step 1 (Recovery)"
+Using a recovery step will measure the time separately as "Step 1 (Recovery)".

 ## Conditional steps